Past Events

 The Murad Code project held two launch events across different timezones to introduce two important new resources: In Our Own Words: Survivor Perspectives for Those Gathering and Using Information about Systematic and Conflict-Related Sexual Violence and the Murad Code Rights Tool for Survivors.

 In Our Own Words shares direct quotes from survivors around the world about how they have experienced documentation processes.
 Their perspectives shed light on the harm caused by assumptions and stigma, demonstrate how practitioners' approaches affect survivors' lives, and show what respectful practice looks like in action.
-Speakers included Erin Gallagher (US), who led the consultations with survivors to develop the resource; survivor-experts Tatiana Mukanire (DRC), Joel Toscano (Colombia), and Nadine Tunasi (DRC); Jaya Luintel from The Story Kitchen, which facilitated survivor consultations in Nepal; and Dr Sabiha Husic from Medica Zenica, which facilitated survivor consultations in Bosnia and Herzegovina.
+Speakers included Erin Gallagher (US) (1st event), who led the consultations with survivors to develop the resource; survivor-experts Tatiana Mukanire (DRC) (1st event), Joel Toscano (Colombia) (2nd event), and Nadine Tunasi (DRC) (2nd event); Jaya Luintel from The Story Kitchen (1st event), which facilitated survivor consultations in Nepal; and Dr Sabiha Husic from Medica Zenica (2nd event), which facilitated survivor consultations in Bosnia and Herzegovina.

 The Rights Tool for Survivors sets out 10 important things for survivors to remember before, during and after taking part in an in-person interview.
 It was created to help survivors understand their options, consider what questions to ask, and assess whether the person seeking their information respects their rights.
-Speakers included Marion Volkmann-Brandau (France/Germany) and Olivia Head (UK), who co-led the consultations, with survivor-experts Oleksandr Maksymenko (Ukraine) and Elizabeth Atieno (Kenya).
+Speakers included Marion Volkmann-Brandau (France/Germany) (1st and 2nd events) and Olivia Head (UK) (2nd event), who co-led the consultations, with survivor-experts Oleksandr Maksymenko (Ukraine) (1st event) and Elizabeth Atieno (Kenya) (2nd event).

 Launch of the Open-Source Practitioner’s Guide